Linux which Command with Examples

 /usr/sbin/echo

-Above will search display the executable “echo” from all paths set in $PATH environment variable and displays the first path where echo executable is found.
-It may be case that executable is placed at other paths of $PATH environment variable as well.
-To get all paths where executable is present in the system, “-a” option can be used.
+This will search for the “echo” executable in all paths set in the $PATH environment variable and display the first path where it is found.
+However, the echo executable may also be located in other paths in the $PATH environment variable.
+To get all paths where the echo executable is present in the system, you can use the “-a” option.

 $ which -a echo